 Even after the clocks have changed, you may still feel the effects for a few days, so remember to allow yourself that adjustment period.

-There will be one tip above that speaks the loudest to you, so I would love for you to focus on that one area, and let me know in the comments how you are going to commit to taking care of your energy through the clock change.
+There will be one tip above that speaks the loudest to you, so I would love for you to focus on that one area, and why not join my e-mail community and let me know how you are going to commit to taking care of your energy through the clock change.